Find Affordable College Courses

 The colleges and universities below are the most popular for classical languages majors pursuing a doctor's degree.

-Our analysis found University of California - Los Angeles to be the most popular school for classical languages and literature students who want to pursue a doctor’s degree in California.
-UCLA is a fairly large public school located in the large city of Los Angeles.
+Our 2023 rankings named University of California - Los Angeles the most popular school in California for classical languages and literature students working on their doctor’s degree.
+UCLA is a very large public school located in the large city of Los Angeles.

 Women make up 33% of the classical languages majors at the school.